Organisational Structure

 The Regional Policy Statement sits over the various regional plans including water, land, air and the coast.
 It sets out objectives, policies and rules for sustainably using natural and physical resources in Otago.

 Other strategies and plans are also needed to support regulation, on-ground action and community capacity building.
 Strategic direction and collaboration on important regional issues, such as climate change and community wellbeing, help support better outcomes for Otago communities.
-We also work with local councils on resource management and urban development.

 The key programmes that make up regional planning activities are: